Richard Hammond's Blast Lab

 Loyal, yet incompetent servant-like men which Hammond refers to as "Lab Rats" also appear in every episode.
 Lab Rats, who wear lab coats that have one half red and the other half yellow, are always seen taking on dangerous stunts and moaning around the lab.
 According to the introductory credits, the secret lab is supposed to be located beneath Mapledurham Watermill in Oxfordshire.
 In episode 7, the bias against caravans, which is often brought up in Top Gear and in Brainiac, continues, with one being wrecked by a fiery catapult.

 "Mini-Miss", a bespectacled young girl of around ten years old who wears a lab coat like those sported by the Lab Rats, appears in the 'Mini-Science with Mini-Miss' round.
-Hammond explains to the audience that Mini-Miss is actually his old science teacher whom he attempted to bring back through time with his home-made time machine, but something went wrong and she arrived as a child which she was a 65 Year Old adult.
+Hammond explains to the audience that Mini-Miss is actually his old science teacher whom he attempted to bring back through time with his home-made time machine, but something went wrong and she arrived as a child when she was a 65 year old adult.
 Despite having been regressed to a youngster, Mini-Miss is shown to not suffer fools gladly, particularly Hammond, whom she always chides for some misdemeanor or other reasons; such as not paying attention, for example – she goes to give the teams advice prior to the start of the round.